Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 ### Operations

-@scaladoc[Operations](stellar.sdk.resp.Operation) are changes to the ledger.
+@apidoc[Operation]s are changes to the ledger.
 They represent the action, as opposed to the effects resulting from the action.

-Operations returned by these queries are wrapped in the @scaladoc[Transacted](stellar.sdk.model.op.Transacted) type.
+Operations returned by these queries are wrapped in the @apidoc[Transacted] type.
 This indicates that the operation has been part of a successful transaction, and provides details about that transaction.

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #operation_source_examples }